-Developing and Implementing a Web-based National Geographic Information System
+Developing and Implementing a Web-based National Geospatial Inventory System

-The second component of the initiative is the development and implementation of a Web-based national geographic information system (GIS) for the SBAH: the Middle Eastern Geodatabase for Antiquities (MEGA)-Iraq.
-The system will be accessible to the SBAH's regional offices, as well as international scholars.
-It will be:
+The second component of the initiative was the development and implementation of a Web-based national geospatial inventory system for the SBAH: the Middle Eastern Geodatabase for Antiquities (MEGA)-Iraq.
+The system was to be accessible to the SBAH's regional offices, as well as international scholars, and be:

 - in Arabic and English;

 - easy to use and not requiring extensive training of personnel;

 - built with technical tools that are non-proprietary so that it could be easily maintained and readily customized to accommodate changes in practices in the future;